Claim: Two armed illegal aliens perpetrating a home invasion were killed by an

-Although many versions of this item cite the home invasion incident as having taken place in Butte, Montana, that area's sheriff has said no such thing occurred in that city:
+Although many versions of this item cited the home invasion incident as having taken place in Butte, Montana, that area's sheriff said no such thing had occurred in that city:

 "This never happened," Walsh said.

 The story claims the girl shot and killed the two intruders while she was home alone.
 The story doesn't provide a street address or attribute the information to any official sources.